MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-2.8.0/new-azureps-module-az.md

 > migration for you!
 See the [full breaking changes list](migrate-az-1.0.0.md) to find where your
 > scripts may require updates.

-## Continued support for AzureRM
+## Support for AzureRM

-AzureRM will no longer receive new cmdlets or features.
-However, the AzureRM module is still officially maintained and will get bug fixes through December 2020.
+All versions of the AzureRM PowerShell module will be retired on February 29, 2024 and will no longer receive critical fixes.